Smile-SA/rating.container/README.md

 # **Accessing Rating Docker**

-To start rating docker you need to start the docker-compose.yml file using this command :
+To start rating docker, you need to run the file towards-rating-docekr.sh :

-* **docker-compose up -d**
+* **./towards-rating-docker.sh**

-this command will start the following containers :
+This command will start rating-docker using the rating rules path defined in the configuration file.

-* Prometheus
-* Node exporter
-* Grafana
-* Timescaledb : is a PostgreSQL extension designed for improved handling of time-series data.

 ##### **1. Accessing Prometheus service**

-This service exposes rating rules to prometheus, then saves the prometheus results in postgres.
+This service exposes rating rules to prometheus, then saves the results in postgres.

-* ./prometheus_metric.py /path/to/rating/rule(s)
+* ./rating_rules_manager.py /path/to/rating/rule(s) : Expose rating rules to Prometheus, then saves the Prometheus results in Postgres.
+* ./rating_rules_manager.py --add /path/to/rule : Add a new rating rule at runtime
+* ./rating_rules_manager.py --rm /path/to/rule : Remove an existing rating rule at runtime
+* ./rating_rules_manager.py --update /path/to/rule : Update an existing rating rule at runtime

 ##### **2. Accessing Grafana service**